SourceRabbit/RabbitGRBL/README.md

 Grbl is a no-compromise, high performance, motion control for CNC milling.
 This version of Grbl is a fork of the [Grbl_Esp32](https://github.com/bdring/Grbl_Esp32) project, runs on ESP32 processors and it is designed to work properly with  SourceRabbit products like the [4-axis CNC motherboard](https://www.sourcerabbit.com/Shop/pr-i-86-t-4-axis-cnc-motherboard.htm).

-The controller is written in highly optimized C utilizing every clever feature of the ESP32-chips to achieve precise timing and asynchronous operation.
-It is able to maintain up to 120khZ of stable, jitter free control pulses.
+The controller is highly optimized to achieve precise timing and asynchronous operation.
+It is able to maintain up to <b>120khZ of stable, jitter free control pulses</b>.

 We keep this fork updated in order to be fully compatible with our products.
 Find information on how to build this project in the Wiki